We may collect a share of sales or other compensation from the links on this page.

 Ski manufacturers do recommend replacing your helmet after 5 years of use and right away if it is involved in a substantial crash or sustains visible fracture damage.

-In this article, I’ll walk you through the specific recommendations of the top ski helmet manufactures to help you decide when its time to replace your existing helmet with a new one.
+In this article, I’ll walk you through the specific recommendations of the top ski helmet manufacturers to help you decide when its time to replace your existing helmet with a new one.

 If you’re still undecided about wearing a helmet, go read my article: 5 Essential Reasons to Wear a Ski Helmet.